LeonSchei/MorphometricMetaAnalysis/README.md

 # MorphometricMetaAnalysis
-Summary of Codes applied in "Automated Bedform Identification – A Meta-Analysis of Current Methods  and the Heterogeneity of their Outputs""
+Summary of codes applied in "Automated Bedform Identification – A Meta-Analysis of Current Methods  and the Heterogeneity of their Outputs"